-Have you ever thought about your eye health?
+Have you ever thought about your eye health care?
+Do you often go to eye care specialists to check your eye health?
 How many times have we heard the phrase, “Eyes are the window to the soul”?

 It’s true that your eyes can reveal a lot of things about you and the way you appear.
 But more importantly, I think we need to be reminded that the eyes are our window to the world as well.